-Moderate Mitigation Substantial Mitigation Minimal Mitigation (below plus Minimal items) (below plus Minimal and Moderate items) Mitigation efforts in this Mitigation efforts in this Mitigation efforts in this area of the matrix are area of the matrix would be area of the matrix would be suitable for organizations suitable for organizations suitable for organizations operating in a region / who are operating in a who are operating in a county where their relative region/county of the state region/county of the state risk is lower than the where their relative risk is where their relative risk majority of the state. about average to other higher than most other > It may also be suitable for areas of the state. areas of the state. organizations who lack > It may also be suitable for > It may also be suitable for resources or capacity but organizations who are able organizations who are are making a reasonable unable to start with to implement substantial effort to mitigate as best as Substantial Mitigation mitigation efforts. possible to the full efforts due to resources recommendation, to start at and/or capacity as long as the right-hand side of the they are making a matrix. reasonable effort to mitigate as best as possible to the full recommendation.
+Moderate Mitigation Substantial Mitigation Minimal Mitigation (below plus Minimal items) (below plus Minimal and Moderate items) Mitigation efforts in this Mitigation efforts in this Mitigation efforts in this area of the matrix are area of the matrix would be area of the matrix would be suitable for organizations suitable for organizations suitable for organizations operating in a region / who are operating in a who are operating in a county where their relative region/county of the state region/county of the state where their relative risk is where their relative risk risk is lower than the majority of the state. about average to other higher than most other areas of the state. > It may also be suitable for areas of the state. organizations who lack It may also be suitable for It may also be suitable for organizations who are organizations who are able resources or capacity but are making a reasonable unable to start with to implement substantial effort to mitigate as best as Substantial Mitigation mitigation efforts. efforts due to resources

+possible to the full and/or capacity as long as

+recommendation. they are making a

+reasonable effort to

+mitigate as best as possible

+to the full recommendation.